tallowandsons/craft-critter/README.md

 );
 ```

-### Bring Your Own Cache Driver
+### Bring Your Own Static Cache Driver

-You can implement your own cache driver by writing a class that extends the `BaseCache` and registering it with Critter.
+You can implement your own static cache driver by writing a class that extends the `BaseCache` and registering it with Critter.

 ```php
 class MyCustomStaticCache extends BaseCache